SherG/s2/blog/coronavirus-business.md

 The credit risk insurance is obtained by our financial partner, who leverages their excellent credit rating to get the coverage at negligble cost.
 Protecting yourself with this type of insurance is smart move in periods before or during a recession.

-If you'd like to get set up with invoice factoring, <a href="https://calendly.com/spearfish/consultation?month=2020-03" target="blank">book an appointment</a> with me here.
+If you'd like to get set up with invoice factoring, <a href="https://calendly.com/spearfish/consultation?month=2020-03" target="blank">book a phone meeting</a> with me here.

 ### Supply Chain Financing: Get Paid Upfront For Large, Emergency Orders

-If your business gets a bump in orders due to higher demand, invoice factoring and supply chain financing can make it easy for you to get paid in advance so that you can purchase the materials you need to fulfill those orders.
+If you gets a bump in orders due to higher demand, invoice factoring and supply chain financing can make it easy for you to get paid in advance so that you can purchase the materials you need to fulfill those orders.

 <a href="https://calendly.com/spearfish/consultation?month=2020-03" target="blank">Contact me</a> for more information.